niklases/PyPEF/README.md

 `conda install ipython jupyter`  .

-Now you should be able to directly start with the tuorial.
+Now you should be able to directly start with the tutorial.
 Change directory to ./workflow and run the .ipynb file:

 `jupyter notebook`